 When is corn ready to pick?
 It’s a tougher answer than you realize.
 Corn ripens quickly and for only a few days, so the home gardener must watch for the signs that sweet corn is ready to harvest.

 In this episode of the Beginner’s Garden Podcast, I talk about how to know when corn ripens for harvest.
-(For more information on growing corn, check out these posts: how to grow corn and what I learned about corn last year.)
 Click below to listen or continue reading.

 Sweet Corn Growing Stages